mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 > when you witness one side, one side is obscure.

 This is a crucial point of Buddha’s practice.
-If you explain this point, then the teaching of [egolessness](glossary#egolessness), interconnection, interpenetration, interdependent co-origination, comes up.
+If you explain this point, then the teaching of egolessness, interconnection, interpenetration, interdependent co-origination, comes up.
 But “when you witness one side, the other side is obscure” [means] the whole world is penetrated to you.
 At that time, your life becomes very secure, very secure.
 Stand up and walk.
 Gassho becomes gassho; gassho settles in gassho, exactly.
 Because the whole world is gassho; the whole world is walking.

 That’s why Dōgen Zenji says, “the mountain walks.”
 Intellectually, you cannot believe it, but from this point of view, the mountain walks.
 How do you know?
-You just walk.
-And then, the whole mountain walks.
+You just walk; and then, the whole mountain walks.
 The same applies to sports, and everything.
 Without this, you cannot taste the profundity of sports, the profundity of arts, the profundity of physics.
 No.

 So, this is a key point.
 And then, the rest of [the sections are] explaining about this in a concrete way.
 I don’t know if we have enough time [to discuss them].